Mark Driscoll: Early life

 Driscoll was born on October 11, 1970, in Grand Forks, North Dakota.
-He was raised Catholic in the Riverton Heights area of SeaTac, Washington, which he described as "a very rough neighborhood" where serial killer Ted Bundy had picked up victims.
+He was "raised "Roman Catholic in a rough neighborhood on the outskirts of Seattle", in the Riverton Heights area of SeaTac, Washington.
+As Driscoll has written, it was "a very rough neighborhood", where, Driscoll had noted, serial killer Ted Bundy had picked up victims.
 He is the oldest of five children and the son of a union drywaller.
 He has described a difficult family history of abuse and crime, writing: "The men on my father's side include uneducated alcoholics, mental patients, and women beaters. ...
 One of the main reasons my parents moved from North Dakota to Seattle was to get away from some family members when I was a very young boy."

 In high school, he met his future wife, Grace Martin.
 Martin is the daughter of evangelical pastor Gib Martin.
 In 1989, Driscoll graduated from Highline High School in Burien, Washington, where he served as student body president, captain of the baseball team, and editor of the school newspaper.
 He was named as the student "most likely to succeed" in his graduating class.
 At age 19, as a college freshman, Driscoll converted to evangelical Christianity.
 The same year, according to Driscoll, "God spoke to me ...
 He told me to marry Grace, preach the Bible, train men, and plant churches ...
 I began preparing to devote my life to obey [God's] call for me."
 He earned a Bachelor of Arts degree in communication from Washington State University with a minor in philosophy.
 Driscoll holds a Master of Arts degree in exegetical theology from Western Seminary.